 On January 13, 2020, Microbot unveiled what it believes is the world's first fully disposable robotic system for use in endovascular interventional procedures, such as cardiovascular, peripheral and neurovascular.
-The LIBERTY® Endovascular Robotic Surgical System features a unique compact design with the capability to be operated remotely, reduce radiation exposure and physical strain to the physician, reduce the risk of cross contamination, as well as the potential to eliminate the use of multiple consumables when used with its NovaCross platform or possibly other guidewire/microcatheter technologies.
+The LIBERTY robotic system features a unique compact design with the capability to be operated remotely, reduce radiation exposure and physical strain to the physician, reduce the risk of cross contamination, as well as the potential to eliminate the use of multiple consumables when used with its NovaCross platform or possibly other guidewire/microcatheter technologies.

-The LIBERTY® Endovascular Robotic Surgical System is designed to maneuver guidewires and over-the-wire devices (such as microcatheters) within the body's vasculature.
+LIBERTY is designed to maneuver guidewires and over-the-wire devices (such as microcatheters) within the body's vasculature.
 It eliminates the need for extensive capital equipment requiring dedicated Cath-lab rooms as well as dedicated staff.

-We believe addressable markets for the LIBERTY® Endovascular Robotic Surgical System are the Interventional Cardiology, Interventional Radiology and Interventional Neuroradiology markets.
+We believe LIBERTY's addressable markets are the Interventional Cardiology, Interventional Radiology and Interventional Neuroradiology markets.

-The unique characteristics of the LIBERTY® Endovascular Robotic Surgical System - compact, mobile, disposable and remotely controlled - open the opportunity of expanding telerobotic interventions to patients with limited access to life-saving procedures, such as mechanical thrombectomy in ischemic stroke.
+The unique characteristics of LIBERTY - compact, mobile, disposable and remotely controlled - open the opportunity of expanding telerobotic interventions to patients with limited access to life-saving procedures, such as mechanical thrombectomy in ischemic stroke.

-The LIBERTY® Endovascular Robotic Surgical System is being designed to have the following attributes:
+LIBERTY is being designed to have the following attributes:

-- Compact size Eliminates the need for large capital equipment in dedicated cath-lab rooms with dedicated staff. - Fully disposable To our knowledge, the first and only fully disposable, robotic system for endovascular procedures. - One & Done® Can be made compatible with Microbot's NitiLoop's NovaCross products or possibly other guidewire/microcatheter technologies, that combines guidewire and microcatheter into a single device. - State of the art maneuverability Provides linear, rotational and tip control of its guidewire, as well as linear motion for an additional "over the wire" device. - Compatibility with a wide range of commercially-available guidewires, microcatheters and guide-catheters. - Enhanced operator safety and comfort Aims to reduce exposure to ionizing radiation and the need for heavy lead vests otherwise to be worn during procedures, as well as reducing the exposure to Hospital Acquired Infections (HAI). - Ease of use The intuitive remote controls aims to simplify advanced procedures while shortening the physician's learning curve. - Telemedicine compatible Capable of supporting tele-catheterization, carried out remotely by highly trained specialists.
+- Compact size Eliminates the need for large capital equipment in dedicated cath-lab rooms with dedicated staff. - Fully disposable To our knowledge, the first and only fully disposable, robotic system for endovascular procedures. - Streamlines Cath-lab procedures Can be made compatible with Microbot's NitiLoop's NovaCross products or possibly other guidewire/microcatheter technologies, that combines guidewire and microcatheter into a single device. - State of the art maneuverability Provides linear, rotational and tip control of guidewire, as well as linear motion for an additional "over the wire" device - Compatibility with a wide range of commercially-available guidewires, microcatheters and guide-catheters. - Enhanced operator safety and comfort Aims to reduce exposure to ionizing radiation and the need for heavy lead vests otherwise to be worn during procedures, as well as reducing the exposure to Hospital Acquired Infections (HAI). - Ease of use LIBERTY's intuitive remote controls aims to simplify advanced procedures while shortening the physician's learning curve. - Telemedicine compatible Capable of supporting tele-catheterization, carried out remotely by highly trained specialists.

-On August 17, 2020, Microbot announced the successful conclusion of its feasibility animal study using the LIBERTY® Endovascular Robotic Surgical System.
+On August 17, 2020, Microbot announced the successful conclusion of its feasibility animal study using the LIBERTY robotic system.
 The study met all of its end points with no intraoperative adverse events, which supports Microbot's objectives to allow physicians to conduct a catheter-based procedure from outside the catheterization laboratory (cath-lab), avoiding radiation exposure, physical strain and the risk of cross contamination.
 The study was performed by two leading physicians in the neuro vascular and peripheral vascular intervention spaces, and the results demonstrated robust navigation capabilities, intuitive usability and accurate deployment of embolic agents, most of which was conducted remotely from the cath-lab's control room.

 On December 22, 2021, we entered into a strategic collaboration agreement for technology co-development with Stryker Corporation, acting through its Neurovascular Division.
-Pursuant to the agreement, the collaborative development program between Stryker and us aims to integrate certain of Stryker's instruments with the LIBERTY® Endovascular Robotic Surgical System to address certain neurovascular procedures.
+Pursuant to the agreement, the collaborative development program between Stryker and us aims to integrate certain of Stryker's instruments with our LIBERTY Robotic System to address certain neurovascular procedures.
 The activities contemplated by the Agreement shall be specified in one or more development plans derived from the terms and conditions set forth in the Agreement.
 We are still determining scheduling to move the collaboration forward.

-In December 2021, we achieved design freeze of the LIBERTY® Endovascular Robotic Surgical System.
+In December 2021, we achieved design freeze of the LIBERTY device.